Configure SSO integrations for Splunk Observability Cloud 🔗

 When you configure a login service integration and select Show on login page, the login details for the service appear on your organization’s login page.
 You can have multiple SSO logins.

-The URL you want to use.
+The subdomain you want to use.

-The organization for which you want to use the custom url.
+The organization for which you want to use the custom URL.

 An organization administrator’s email address.